 Carolina Sapphire Cypress Trees for Sale Online

-Carolina Sapphire Cypress is a super fast-growing evergreen tree.
-Like Leyland Cypress, Carolina Sapphire is drought tolerant and establishes quickly, but is often faster growing and performs better in more marginal soils than Leyland Cypress.
-Carolina Sapphire gains width quicker than Thuja Green Giant and is a much better choice for the deep south heat.
+Carolina Sapphire Cypress Trees are a super fast-growing evergreen tree.
+Like Leyland Cypress Trees, Carolina Sapphire Cypress Trees are drought-tolerant and establish quickly, but is often faster growing and performs better in more marginal soils than Leyland Cypress Trees.
+Carolina Sapphire gains width quicker than Thuja Green Giant trees and is a much better choice for the deep south heat.

 Highlights of Carolina Sapphire Cypress: